MingEn82/weatherClassification/README.md

 * Resampling imbalanced data improved model performance especially on the minority class
 * Logistic Regression did not perform well with non-linearly correlated variables
 * Neural Networks along with SMOTE resampling method consistently did well in predicting whether an umbrella is needed (86% recall for Yes, 96% recall for No)
-* Traditional Machine Learning methods out-performed simple deep learning models with sufficient tuning of hyperparameters
+* Traditional Machine Learning methods can perform with similiar performance to simple deep learning models with sufficient tuning of hyperparameters and data augmentation

 # Lessons Learnt
 * Handling imbalanced datasets using resampling methods and imblearn package